 Brenda Simmons, a former assistant to Mayor Mark Epley of Southampton, and host of the LTV show VOW Voices of Wisdom, worked to make the museum a reality for 16 years, and now serves as its executive director.

-“It was an amazing, amazing, amazing moment for me after 16 years of work,” Simmons said about the opening, which included a ribbon cutting ceremony attended by local and state-level government officials.
+“It was an amazing moment for me after 16 years of work,” Simmons said about the opening.
+Opening included a ribbon cutting ceremony attended by local and state-level government officials.

 “It was very endearing to see the outpouring of support that came nationwide for this.”

 The location of the museum holds significance.
-It was home to a barber shop frequented by many African American community members.
+It was home to a barber shop frequented by many African-American community members.
 A Black man named Emmanuel Seymour, who migrated from Currituck, North Carolina to Southampton during the Great Migration (1916-1970), purchased the land from another Black man named Percy Kinsberry for $10.
-Seymour built the building that the barber shop would dwell in with his own two hands in the late 1940s and early 50s.
+Seymour built the building that the barber shop would dwell in with his own two hands.
+It was built around the late 1940s or early 50s.

 “I like to say he came here with a plan, a dream and anointed hands,” said Simmons.
 “He became a Black entrepreneur and barber at a time when opportunities were obviously extremely limited for Black people.”

-The shop was a popular meet-up spot for African American workers, where they could unwind and escape the pressures, and racism, of the day.
+The shop was a popular meet-up spot for African-American workers.
+They could unwind and escape the pressures, and racism, of the day.
 Simmons became friendly with Seymour’s granddaughters two years ago, who donated many original items to the museum, such as the property deed, a transistor radio that was played in the barber shop, a camera and Seymour’s barbering license.
 The first shoeshine box is also hosted in the museum.

 The barber shop later switched hands from Seymour to Randy Conquest.
-The LED sign for Randy’s barber shop can be seen at the museum.
+The LED sign for Randy’s barber shop is at the museum.

 A beauty salon was also added to the property.
 Evelyn Baxter was its first beautician.
 Baxter, originally from Waverly, Virginia, is also a product of the Great Migration.
 Her sister, Florence, drove north and established roots in Harlem.
 Baxter followed and settled in Southampton.
 Baxter also happened to be Simmons’ aunt.
 Simmons helped at the salon by answering the phone, booking appointments and going on coffee runs.